mateusap1/plutus-initialize/README.md

 foo@bar:~$ initialize.py 1
 ```

-This command would change the plutus repo version to the one the first lecture was compatible with.
+This command would change the plutus repo version to the one the first lecture was compatible with, build it and run a nix-shell.